GMOD/Apollo/README.md

 ## Quick Update Guide to Version 1.0.x

-If you already have Web Apollo instances running, you can easily update using these steps.
+If you already have Web Apollo instances running, you can use these steps to update to Version 1.0.x.

 ### Edit property files and config files before deploying